JuliaLang/julia/doc/manual/methods.rst

 A natural extension to the iterated dispatch above is to add a layer to method selection that identifies classes of types.
 We could do this by writing out a ``Union`` of the types with similar characteristics.
-But then this would list then would not be extensible.
+But then this list would not be extensible.
 However, by expressing the property as a "trait", it is possible to express type behaviors in the abstract in a way that is flexible to new additions, but which has no performance impact.